Guide to Buying a Second Home in the UK

 If you're buying-to-let:

-• Furnishing: Depending on your target market, furnishing might be required.
-Ensure it's durable to withstand wear and tear.
+- Furnishing: Depending on your target market, furnishing might be required.
+Ensure it is durable to withstand wear and tear.

 6. Regular Visits and Security